-Aaron Wise What's In The Bag? - AT&T Byron Nelson
+Aaron Wise What's In The Bag? - Golf Monthly Gear

 His wedges are the new Titleist Vokey SM7s in 50°, 56° and 60° lofts.

-He putts with an Odyssey O-Works Red V-Line fang putter and his ball is the Callaway Chrome Soft X.
+He putts with an Odyssey O-Works Red V-Line Fang CH putter and his ball is the Callaway Chrome Soft X.

 Rory McIlroy What’s In The Bag?